meilisearch/documentation/learn/advanced/updating.md

 ./meilisearch --master-key="MASTER_KEY"
 ```

-If Meilisearch launches successfully, use the get version endpoint, note your `pkgVersion`, and [proceed to the next step](#step-2-set-all-fields-as-displayed-attributes).
+If Meilisearch launches successfully, use the get version endpoint and note your `pkgVersion`:

 <CodeSamples id="updating_guide_check_version_new_authorization_header" />

-::: note
+::: warning
 If Meilisearch returns a [`missing_authorization_header`](/reference/errors/error_codes.md#missing-authorization-header) error code, you might be using v0.24 or below.
 Change the authorization header to `X-MEILI-API-KEY: apiKey`:

 <CodeSamples id="updating_guide_check_version_old_authorization_header" />